isc-projects/stork/doc/user/demo.rst

 Once the build process finishes, the Stork UI is available at http://localhost:8080/.
 Use any browser to connect.

-The ``stork-demo.sh`` script can be used to start the demo without the Ruby toolkit:
+Alternatively, the ``stork-demo.sh`` script can be used to start the demo without the Ruby toolkit:

 .. code-block:: console